GeoscienceAustralia/GeodePy/docs/tutorials/transformtut.rst

 --------------

 The most common example for datum transformation is converting from MGA94 to MGA2020.
-This is handled by a function in the transformation module that converts the input to grid input to caresian coordinate (xyz), and then runs a 7 paramter helmert transformation using the GDA94_to_gda2020 transformation constant.
+This is handled by a function in the transformation module that converts the grid input to a caresian coordinate (xyz), and then runs a 7 paramter helmert transformation using the gda94_to_gda2020 transformation constant.
 This process will be explored more in the :ref:`latter <tutorials/transformfunc>` part of this tutorial but first lets use this function.

-Begin by importing GeodePy:
+Begin by importing GeodePy.

 .. code:: python

     import geodepy.transform

-Next, define some coordinate values in MGA94:
+Next, define some coordinate values in MGA94.

 .. code:: python